AviVahl/ts-tools/README.md

 `tsconfig.json` in my `src` folder, and a second `tsconfig.json` in my `test` folder.

-Each config created a different type environment by explictly specifying which `@types` packages are included (via compilerOptions->types).
+Each config created a different type environment by explicitly specifying which `@types` packages are included (via compilerOptions->types).

 So while my tests had access to `@types/mocha` and its globals, my